htutwaiphyoe/mastering-accessibility/web-accessibility-v3/README.md

 - use single codebase for React and ReactNative
 - anti div soup and use semantic html
 - can create highly accessible without semantic html (trade-off)

+## Screen Reader Only Content

+- cannot detect screen reader or assistive technologies
+- no minimum website version for accessibility
+- full robust website with extremely accessible direction
+- use to communicate with a screen reader directly
+- use visually hidden class
+- eg. announcing accessibility features like shortcuts in twitter